robocomp/web/gsoc/2022/posts/kaustab_pal/3-phase_1_coding_period.md

 ## Next steps

-The current implementation only works for both static and dynamic obstacles.
-But if the target is placed inside an occupied cell the MPC will go and crash to the target.
-While it can still recover from that position but it is not an acceptable behavior.
-So the next step is to make sure the target is in an unoccupied cell even though the user gives it in an occupied cell.
+The current implementation works for both static and dynamic obstacles.
+The next step is to make sure the target is in an unoccupied cell even though the user gives it in an occupied cell.